-National Jewish Health requires that investigators submit to the IRB all research activities involving bodily materials, residual diagnostic specimens, or private information originating from humans.
+National Jewish Health requires that investigators submit to the HRPP all research activities involving bodily materials, residual diagnostic specimens, or private information originating from humans.
 When an investigator receives data or specimens that cannot be linked (by the investigator) to human subjects, the IRB may make a non-human subjects determination.

 Note: While the research may not fall under federal regulations for protections of human subjects, it may still be regulated by the HIPAA Privacy Rule.
-The IRB will help investigators ensure that all appropriate approvals are in place.
+The HRPP will help investigators ensure that all appropriate approvals are in place.

 Procedure for Requesting a Non-Human Subjects Determination